Iceland, South of Vatnajökull

 We learn Nic is from New Zealand and has come to Iceland for work because commercial glacier guiding back home has literally melted away.
 We learn Siggi is nervous of hiking off-trail lest he step on an invisible elvish village.
 I mention the tales I’ve heard in the souks of Old Fez about a kingdom of dwarves living in the Atlas Mountains.
 Nic tells Josefina seal-hunters use the scent of menstruating women to catch seals.
-Jo says this might have been the worst pick-up line in the history of Homo sapiens.
-Nic belches and returns to his elf porn.
+Jo says this might be the worst pick-up line in the history of Homo sapiens.
+Nic belches out his nose and returns to his elf porn.

 After the 3rd Shot of Brennivín

-Evil whales and their curses could be protected against by witches, Siggi sez.
+Witches could protect us from the evil devil whales or mediate the whale curses, Siggi sez.
 But after the Brennuöldin witch-burnings of the 17th Century, there weren’t any witches left.
 Now the illhveli are unfettered.